 They spent the next few minutes recovering from the disappointment on realizing they were to spend their time thinking about rocks rather than food.
 Then, they got busy with their web research.

-It turned out that the students had internalized their cognitive skills for evaluating sources quite well.
+It turned out that the students had internalized their thinking skills for evaluating sources quite well.
 They readily transferred them to the new topic.

 Wiley and colleagues reported that the students who engaged in the training discriminated more between the reliable and unreliable websites than those in a control condition.